dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceimageeditorview.md

 # DCEImageEditorView

+`DCEImageEditorView` is the class that enable users to add UI configurations on a static image.

 | Method Name | Description |
 | ----------- | ----------- |
 | [`getDrawingLayer`](#getdrawinglayer) | Get the `DCEDrawingLayer` instance with the layer ID. |